nanvel/blog/2015/11/python-the-language.md

 !!! hint "Magic"
 	"Magic method" term was adopted from Ruby.
 Actually, these methods are opposite to magic, their behavior quite straightforward.

+### Functional language

+> Python is, by design, not a functional language - whatever that means.
+Python just borrows a few good ideas from functional languages.
+>
+> Fluent Python by Luciano Ramalho

 ### Future

 Also known as promise.